-, York Council is proposing to adopt an Ethics Statement that reflects similar principles to the Nolan Principles which form the basis of the Members' Code of Conduct as part of the review of the constitution.

-Governance Principle Sub-Principle Assurance on Compliance 3.
-Respecting the rule of law Codes of Conduct set out the standards of behaviour that are expected of our Councillors and Officers.
-Should these standards be breached they will be dealt with, either through the "Members' Code of Conduct" complaints process or, in relation to Officers, action taken under our capability and/or disciplinary procedures.
+The Joint Standards Committee monitors and reviews the Councillors' Code of Conduct and prepares an annual statement to Full Council.
+The Employee Code of Conduct provides guidance to our employees on the ethical framework within which we seek to conduct activities; and on the processes that the Council uses to ensure compliance with the highest ethical standards.
+City of York Council has adopted an Ethics Statement that reflects similar principles to the Nolan Principles which form the basis of the Members' Code of Conduct, and it is included in the constitution.
+3. Respecting the rule of law Codes of Conduct set out the standards of behaviour that are expected of our Councille and Officers.
+Should these standards be breached, they will be dealt with, either through the Members' Code of Conduct complaints process or, in relation to Officers, action take under our capability and/or disciplinary procedures.
 The Whistleblowing Policy adopted by the Council ensures its effectiveness from a safeguarding perspective and to make it easier for staff to raise concerns about malpractice or illegal activity.
 The Policy contains clear guidance about how to report a concern, who to contact and sources of internal and external support.
-The Whistleblowing Policy is complemented by the Counter Fraud Policy, Counter Fraud Strategy and the Anti-Money Laundering Policy.
+The Whistleblowing Policy is complemented by the Counter Fraud and Corruption Polic Fraud and Corruption Prosecution Policy, Counter Fraud Strategy, Anti-Money Launde Policy, and Anti-Bribery Policy.
 Principle B Ensuring openness and comprehensive stakeholder engagement 1.
 Openness We are committed to openness and publish information online in accordance with the provisions of the Local Government Transparency Code and the Freedom of Information Publication Scheme.
-We provide regular performance updates relating to information requests and complaints to the Audit & Governance Committee.
-We have in place procedures which allow, within certain parameters, the recording and filming of Council meetings.
-Only a minimal number of reports are considered in closed session (known as Part II) and for the majority of these reports there is a public facing report (known as Part II) which sets out the matter to be decided upon, but without the information that is exempt from publication.
-2. Engaging comprehensively with institutional stakeholders ➤ We engage with large numbers of stakeholders.
-We have a comprehensive engagement system with statutory stakeholders such as the NHS, CCG, North Yorkshire Police, Fire and Rescue Service.
-We have further subject based stakeholders particularly regionally economic development such as the Local Enterprise Partnership (LEP), West Yorkshire Combined Authority and have strategic links with North Yorkshire County Council.
-Locally, we regularly engage with key institutions such as the universities, colleges, business representative and environmental groups, education system partners such as the academies, together with health and care partners in the NHS, private sector and community sector.
+We provide regular performance updates relating to information requests and complain to management teams and the Audit & Governance Committee.
+We have in place procedures which allow, within certain parameters, the recording and filming of Council meetings, and for public participation in the majority of meetings.
+Only those reports which are considered exempt are dealt with in closed session (know as Part II), and for the majority of these reports there is a public facing report (known a Part I) which sets out the matter to be decided upon, but without the information that is exempt from publication.